-- 25.10.17 The group-wide supervisor takes the responsibility to assess and react to, as necessary, the prudential situation and solvency on a group-wide basis. - 25.10.18 The group-wide supervisor assesses the sufficiency and adequacy of allocation of capital on a group-wide basis in order to gain a balanced view of the risk-based and financial situation of the group as a whole.
+- 25.8.1725.10.17 The group-wide supervisor takes the responsibility to assess and react to, as necessary, the prudential situation and solvency on a group-wide basis.
+The group-wide supervisor assesses the sufficiency 25.8.1825.10.18 and adequacy of allocation of capital on a group-wide basis in order to gain a balanced view of the risk-based and financial situation of the group as a whole.
 Further elaboration on this can be found under ICP 17 Capital Adequacy.

-Information sharing and key contact point function

-- 25.10.19 To operate most effectively, the group-wide supervisor should receive from involved supervisors, on a timely basis, all information needed in order to form a comprehensive view of the overall group business strategy, financial situation, legal and regulatory position, and the risk exposure on a group-wide basis, in the most efficient way. - 25.10.20 All involved supervisors have a responsibility to keep the group-wide supervisor updated in relation to the significant changes in the group structure and main operations.
+Information sharing and key contact point function 25.8.1925.10.19 To operate most effectively, the group-wide supervisor should receive from involved supervisors, on a timely basis, all information needed in order to form a comprehensive view of the overall group business strategy, financial situation, legal and regulatory position, and the risk exposure on a group-wide basis, in the most efficient way.
+All involved supervisors have a responsibility to keep 25.8.2025.10.20 the group-wide supervisor updated in relation to the significant changes in the group structure and main operations.
+25.8.2125.10.21 In particular the involved supervisors should be encouraged to provide the group-wide supervisor with relevant key information in relation to: the legal structure of the entities belonging to the insurance - the legal structure of the entities belonging to the insurance group; - any granting and withdrawal of licence for a company forming part of the group; - changes on the Board or Senior Management of any insurer forming part of the group; - changes in organisation or senior management; - changes in risk management and internal control system; - significant developments in the financial position of the insurance group or entities belonging to the insurance group; - location of significant business; - significant investments in group entities; - significant financial links; - transfer of risks to/from non-regulated entities; - events which may endanger the going concern of the insurance group or major entities belonging to the insurance group;

-- 25.10.21 In particular the involved supervisors should be encouraged to provide the group-wide supervisor with relevant key information in relation to: - the legal structure of the entities belonging to the insurance group; - any granting and withdrawal of licence for a company forming part of the group; - changes on the Board or Senior Management of any insurer forming part of the group; - changes in organisation or senior management; - changes in risk management and internal control system; - significant developments in the financial position of the insurance group or entities belonging to the insurance group; - location of significant business; - significant investments in group entities; - · significant financial links; - transfer of risks to/from non-regulated entities; - events which may endanger the going concern of the insurance group or major entities belonging to the insurance group; - potential high risk factors for contagion; and - operational risk including misselling claims and frauds. - 25.10.22 The group-wide supervisor may at any time request further information needed for the assessment on a group-wide basis. - 25.10.23 An involved legal entity supervisor may require information in relation to the group which proves necessary for a timely legal entity assessment of the insurer, or part thereof, located in its jurisdiction.
-The group-wide supervisor should make information available to the involved legal entity supervisors: - on a proactive basis; - without delay; and - in a full and detailed manner. - 25.10.24 The group-wide supervisor has a key contact point function for all legal entity supervisors involved.
+- potential high risk factors for contagion; and - operational risk including misselling claims and frauds. - 25.8.2225.10.22 The group-wide supervisor may at any time request further information needed for the assessment on a group-wide basis. - An involved legal entity supervisor may require information in relation to the group which proves necessary for a timely legal entity assessment of the insurer, or part thereof, located in its jurisdiction.
+The group-wide supervisor should make information available to the involved legal entity supervisors: - on a proactive basis; - without delay; and - in a full and detailed manner. - 25.8.2425.10.24 The group-wide supervisor has a key contact point function for all legal entity supervisors involved.
 The key contact point function is of importance both in situations of going concern and in emergency situations.